Frequently Asked Questions

 Can I sample the digital edition of American Cinematographer to see if I like it?

 If you subscribe to the print edition you already have free access to the digital edition — you just need to activate your online account.
 To do that you will need your Subscriber ID number, which is printed on the mailing label attached to the plastic wrap on your magazine.
-If you cannot locate this number, please contact us for assistance at [email protected], or call toll-free in U.S. at (800) 448-0145 or at (323-969-4333.
+If you cannot locate this number, please contact us for assistance at [email protected], or call toll-free in U.S. at (800) 448-0145 or at (323) 969-4333.
 Once you have your Subscriber ID number, click here to activate your online account.
-If you are not a current subscriber, you can check out a recent digital edition.

 I can’t find American Cinematographer for sale in my area.
 Can you help?

+AC is only available on a limited number of newsstands.
 If you cannot find AC near you, please e-mail [email protected] and include your name and full mailing address (including street address).
 We will try to locate a nearby vendor.
+Otherwise, subscribing is your best option, and you can always buy single issues from the ASC Store.

 I subscribe to American Cinematographer and did not receive the latest issue.
 How can I get a replacement copy?